 Important note: While the Mail Center is not an “official” Post Office, we must follow the rules and regulations established by the U.S Postal Service.
 Therefore, when addressing mail to a student or department, no reference to P.O Box or Box should be made.
 For accurate delivery, simply place a # sign and then the corresponding box or department number after the street, i.e. 101 Memorial Pkwy #___, for student mail; or 60 W. Olsen Rd #___, for faculty and staff mail.

-Multicultural Program and International Student Services, Multicultural and International Student Services Office (x3323)
+Multicultural Programs and International Student Services, Multicultural and International Student Services Office (x3323)

-The office of Multicultural Programs and International Student Services serves as an educational resource for the entire campus community.
-The office promotes inner-cultural learning through on-going programs and sponsors on-campus events celebrating the cultural diversity within the United States and abroad.
-The office provides leadership opportunities for students interested in event planning; social justice issues, and outreach.
+The Office of Multicultural Programs and International Student Services serves as an educational resource for the entire campus community.
+The Office promotes identity development and cross-cultural learning through on-going programs.
+The Office sponsors on-campus events celebrating the cultural diversity within the United States and abroad and has a book and video library that is available to campus members.
+The Office provides leadership opportunities for students interested in event planning; social justice issues, and outreach.
 Some of the annual events include Las Posadas, Kwanzaa, Hannukah, a World Fair, Festival de Encuentros, an International Chapel Service, Pride Week, Chinese New Year, and Black History Month.
-All students are invited to participate in one or more of our 19 Multicultural and Justice Clubs.
-The office also provides programming to assists international students with their transition to the United States as well as CLU.
-International students may obtain advisement on passports, visas, and work permits through personal appointment and through several workshops offered each year.
+All students are invited to participate in one or more of our 19 Culture and Justice Clubs.
+The Office also provides programming to assist international students with their transition to the United States as well as CLU.
+International students are provided advisement on passports, visas, and work permits through personal appointments and through workshops offered each year.

 International Student Services, Multicultural and International Student Services Office (x3323):